Today we will talk about two display servers in Linux – X11 and Wayland.

 Our developers have released a new version of Staffcounter for Linux, which can work both in X11 and in Wayland, though with some limitations so far.
-To work with Wayland, the program installs a special extension that must be activated via the command line.

 Working in the Wayland environment, we will not see screenshots and web addresses yet.
 All this is hidden by the system from other programs.
 However, the names of running programs and window titles are still available, and this allows you to track what the employee was doing.
 In addition, keylogging will be a nice bonus, which already supports not only Latin graphics but also other languages too.